aleksaro/user-dockerfiles/README.rst

 explanation of the keys we have used:

 * ``image`` : name of the Docker image that should run for this service.
 * ``command`` : startup command.
-Here, the Unix shell bash Bash will run.
+Here, the Unix shell Bash will run.
 * ``environment`` : a list of environment variables. ``NVIDIA_VISIBLE_DEVICES``
   is used to isolate GPUs with the help of GPU device minor numbers.
 In our case the GPU numbered 0 will be made available in the Docker container formed by this service.
 * ``ports`` : a list of exposed ports.
-* ``restart`` : restart policy, where ``no`` is the default policy. ``always`` will will ensure that Compose always attempts to restart the service, for example, after a reboot.
+* ``restart`` : restart policy, where ``no`` is the default policy. ``always`` ensures that Compose *always* attempts to restart the service(s), for example, after a reboot.
 Please refer to the `restart documentation`_.
 * ``runtime`` : key available in version ``2.3`` that enables us to specify the NVIDIA runtime.
 * ``stdin_open`` and ``tty``: must be set to ``true`` to use an interactive